Skip to content

 Clinical Negligence

-David has a strong practice in the field of clinical negligence.
-He undertakes work for the National Health Service, various medical defence organisations and medical insurers, as well as for Claimants.
+He undertakes work for the National Health Service, various medical defence organisations and medical insurers, as well as for claimants.
 His initial years in Chambers spent undertaking numerous personal injury trials have given him a wealth of trial experience as well as a familiarity with procedural matters relevant to clinical negligence claims, such as issues of limitation and costs.
+David has experience of acting at all stages of clinical negligence claims: from pre-action work (including representation at inquests) through to settling pleadings, advisory work, and acting at trial.

 Selected Cases

-Examples of David’s trial experience include:
+Examples of David’s experience at court include:

 • Acting at trial for the successful NHS Trust in a claim arising out of allegedly negligent PUVA treatment.